Physical attractiveness: Breasts

-Research has shown that most heterosexual men enjoy the sight of female breasts, with a preference for firm breasts A study of British undergraduates found men preferred small breasts on women.
+Research has shown that most heterosexual men enjoy the sight of female breasts, with a preference for firm breasts.
+A study of British undergraduates found men preferred small breasts on women.
 Smaller breasts were widely associated with youthfulness.
-Cross-culturally, another study found "high variability" regarding the ideal breast size.
+Cross-culturally, another study found significant variability regarding the ideal breast size.

 The pigmentation of nipples and breasts appears to be the most important quality of breast attractiveness.
 Men rated women with dark nipples and dark areola as significantly more attractive than those with light-coloured nipples or areola.
 Breasts of medium cup size were found to be the most attractive, however it was noted that men focused primarily on the colouration of nipples and areola rather than breast size.

 A study by Groyecka et al., in which they examined Poles and Yali of New Guinea, demonstrated that men's judgements of breast appearance are affected by the occurrence of breast ptosis (i.e., sagginess, droopiness).
 Greater breast ptosis (more sagging breasts) is perceived as less attractive and attributed to a woman of older age.
 These findings are consistent with previous research that link breast attractiveness with female youthfulness.
 Unlike breast size, breast ptosis seems to be a universal marker of female breast attractiveness.

 A study showed that men prefer symmetrical breasts.
 Breast symmetry may be particularly sensitive to developmental disturbances and the symmetry differences for breasts are large compared to other body parts.
 Women who have more symmetrical breasts tend to have more children.

 Historical literature often includes specific features of individuals or a gender that are considered desirable.
 These have often become a matter of convention, and should be interpreted with caution.
 In Arabian society in the Middle Ages, a component of the female beauty ideal was for women to have small breasts.
 In Persian literature, beautiful women are said to have breasts like pomegranates or lemons.
 In the Chinese text Jeweled Chamber Secrets (玉 房 秘 訣) from the Six Dynasties period, the ideal woman was described as having firm breasts.
 In Sanskrit literature, beautiful women are often said to have breasts so large that they cause the women to bend a little bit from their weight.
 In Middle English literature, beautiful women should have small breasts that are round like an apple or a pear.